ROCm/rocBLAS/README.md

 ```

 #### CUDA build errata
 rocBLAS is written with HiP kernels, so it should build and run on CUDA platforms.
-However, currently the build is broken
+However, currently the cmake infrastructure is broken
 with a CUDA backend.
+However, a BLAS marshalling library that presents a common interface for both ROCm and CUDA backends can be found with [hipBLAS](https://github.com/ROCmSoftwarePlatform/hipBLAS).

 ## Migrating libraries to ROCm from OpenCL
 [clBLAS][] demonstrated significant performance benefits of data parallel (GPU) computation when applied to solving dense